mauroprojetos/OpenSaber/readme.md

 3. the circuit is live when nothing is plugged in, which is also indicated by the ring LED if you use that type of momentary switch.

 This is useful, and convention for almost all saber designs, but a little weird.
 For it to work (safely) for case #1, the grounded sleeve of the recharge port should be isolated from "true ground" and the case of the saber.
 You need to be careful with a metal port, or use an insulated plastic one.

-#### 3V or 7V
+#### Power Suppy: 3.7v Li-Ion

 Sabers run off 4 AAA, 3.7 Li-Ion, or 7.4 Li-Ion.
 OpenSaber is designed around a 3.7 Li-Ion.

 Why?

-3.7v
 - Rechargable
-- Smaller than 7.4, competitive with AAA
+- Smaller than 7.4v, the size is competitive with AAA
 - Efficient for resistors on LEDs.
 A typical LED forward voltage is 2-3 volts, so overall efficiency is about 80%.
 - Buck/Boost converters make the 7.4 supply less interesting for the microcontroller and DotStars.

-Note that the actual battery voltage varies significantly, and the control circuit accounts for that.
+Note that the actual battery voltage varies significantly (from 3.5 to 4.2V) and the control circuit accounts for that.

 ### Electronics